Jonas1q/AuthAssignment/README.md

 RegisteredUser | RegisteredPassword

 Here's a step by step for a journalist user:
-1. Login using the code(/login) endpoint.
+1. Login using the `/login` endpoint.
 The server will return a JWT token, you will need this to reach different endpoints so keep save it.
-2. Use the code(/createArticle) endpoint to create an article, you will need to pass the following to successfully create an article code({
+2. Use the `/createArticle` endpoint to create an article, you will need to pass the following to successfully create an article `{
   "articleId": 0,
   "title": "title",
   "content": "content"

-})
+}`
-3. After creating an article use code(/getArticle) followed by code(?articleId={}) to grab your desired article.
+3. After creating an article use `/getArticle` followed by `?articleId={}` to grab your desired article.
 4. Success.

 To get started, follow these steps: